Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 Both `torch.compile` and `jax.jit` are _tracing_ compilers: they analyze the types of variables in the running program, and replace python operations on these variables with their efficient low-level analogs.
-This way they manage to convert to machine code our backend-generic `evaluate_xp` function which uses the runtime-defined `xp` argument.
+This way they manage to convert to machine code, our backend-generic `evaluate_xp` function which uses the runtime-defined `xp` argument.

 The very fact that invoking this kind of highly non-trivial machinery fits in a single